 - Damages: The injury must have happened

-If an individual injured by a bite is younger than six years old, the dog owner is liable.
+If an individual that is injured by a dog bite is younger than six years old, the dog owner is liable.
 If the dog owner was not negligent and prominently placed a “bad dog” sign on the property, the person bitten then assumed the risk of a bite and cannot collect damages.

 Retaining a Boynton Beach dog bite lawyer begins your case.
 The attorney will research county records to discover if the dog was, at any time, determined to be dangerous.